boonebgorges/invite-anyone/readme.txt

 == Changelog ==

 = 1.0.6 =
+* Fixes bug that showed invitation message on registration screen when no invitation was found
 * Fixes bug that allowed users to bypass registration lock on some setups

 = 1.0.5 =